UberClifford/BepiPred3.0-Predictor/README.md

 If not, you need to install pytorch with the appropriate toolkit.
 The virtual environment does not come with a jupyter notebook installment and will only work bepipred3_CLI.py.
 So if you want this functionality you'll need to install it in the virtual  environment.
 The ESM1-b transformer as it is quite large (7.65 GB), but it will be downloaded locally the first time BepiPred3.0-Predictor is run.

+Also, if you run are running this on an Ubuntu WLS, you may run into memory issues when running the ESM-1b encoder.
+In this case, you'll simply get error message 'Killed'.

 ### Using commandline script
 A commandline script for most general use cases is provided.
 It takes a fasta file as input and outputs a fasta file containing B-cell epitope predictions.
 Output looks something like this,
 ```bash